-"I can quite well understand that, Marion ; I can quite well understand that you would feel avkward and foolish, and would dislike very much to come amongst us again.
-When I sent an invitation to you to come to the dining-room I did not think that it would be pleasant to you to come, but I did hope that, feeling sorry for having grieved us, you would be anxious to do what was unpleasant to yourself in order to give pleasure to us."
+"I can quite well understand that, Marion; I can quite well understand that you would feel awkward and foolish, and would dislike very much to come amongst us again.
+When I sent an invitation to you to come to the dining-room I did not think that it would be pleasant to you to come, but I did hope that, feeling sorry for having grieved us, you would be axious to do what was unpleasant to yourself in order to give pleasure to us."

 "Mama, I did not know that my coming down stairs would give any of you pleasure.
+I thought"-

-I thought"--- nothing to lead you to believe that we were anxious that you should join us?
+"Take care, my little girl," said Mrs Graham earnestly interrupting her.
+"Take care that you do not say any thing that is not exactly true.
+Did Harry in his visits to you, say nothing to lead you to believe that we were anxious that you should join us?
 When he was trying to persuade you, did he not urge that it would make them all happier if you would consent?
 I think he would use some such arguments."